Pink-spotted hawkmoth -- (Agrius cingulata) WO

 the Elm Sphinx or Four-horned Sphinx

-This moth is not recorded in Yates, but I suspect it is present.
+This moth is officially recorded in Suffolk.

 Larvae feed on Elm (Ulmus), birch (Betula), basswood (Tilia), and